NIRSpec Multi-Object Spectroscopy

 MSA shutters are mounted on a fixed support grid.
 Support bars between all shutters are 0.069" wide, so that the shutter pitch (center-to-center distance) is 0.27" in the dispersion direction and 0.53" in the spatial (cross-dispersion) direction.

-The area in each MSA quadrant is about 95" in dispersion by 87" in cross-dispersion, and the total extent of the MSA sky field of view is 3.6' × 3.4'.
-There MSA quadrants are separated from one another by ~23" in the dispersion axis (that is, between Q1 and Q3, Q2 and Q4 as shown in Figure 3).
-The MSA mounting plate separates Q1 from Q2, and Q3 from Q4, by about 37".
-Fixed slits, located in this 37" gap between quadrants, are always open.
+The area in each MSA quadrant is about 95" in the dispersion (X) direction by 87" in cross-dispersion (Y), and the total extent of the MSA sky field of view is 3.6' × 3.4'.
+The MSA quadrants are separated from one another by ~23" along the dispersion (X) axis (that is, between the inner edges of the tan-shaded shutter arrays shown in Figure 3 from the right edge of Q3 to the left edge of Q1, and similarly between Q4 and Q2).
+Note that this gap not the same as the gap between detectors in the dispersion (X) direction, which is ~ 18".
+It is the detector gap that is responsible for missing wavelength information in spectral observations with the MSA.
+The MSA mounting plate also separates Q1 from Q2, and Q3 from Q4, by about 37" in the spatial (Y) direction.
+The fixed slits, located in this 37" gap between quadrants, are always open.

-Some of the shutters in the NIRSpec MSA s are defective and either permanently "failed open" or "failed closed."
+Some of the shutters in the NIRSpec MSAs are defective and either permanently "failed open" or "failed closed."
 There are presently a small number (less than twenty) permanently failed open shutters; these are detrimental to science because spectra from spurious sources can overlap and contaminate science spectra.
-Additionally, approximately 15% of the quadrant shutters are permanently failed closed or shorted and therefore inoperable (see Figure 4).
+Additionally, approximately 15% of the quadrant shutters are permanently failed closed or impacted by electrical shorts and therefore inoperable (see Figure 4).

 - Some failed closed shutters are physically stuck closed;